Nociception/log_vs_lin_scale_on_scatter/README.md

    ```

 ### **Initial settings (main function)**
-Most of adjustable parameters are in the main function :
+Most of adjustable parameters are in the main function.
+Read the main's docstring for more details.

 #### Datasets :
 Four slots (and theorically a fivth, not functionnal so far): (the project contains the four original CSV datasets it has been developped with)